VericaD/nobel_laureates_pc/documentation/Problem-statement-research-questions.md

 ## Research questions
 * Is there a correlation between a laureate's socio-demographic factors and their discipline (Physics or Chemistry)?
 * How has the geographic distribution of Nobel laureates in Physics and Chemistry changed over time?
-Are certain contries overly represented ?
+Are certain contries overrepresented?
-* Do certain universities or other institutions increase the chance of becoming a Nobel laureate than others?
-Have they produced multiple Nobel laureate over time?
+* Do specific universities or other institutions increase the likelihood of winning a Nobel Prize?
+Have these institutions produced multiple Nobel laureate in Physics and Chemistry over time?
-* Do Nobel laureates follow contrasting career trajectories and are there common patterns in their professional developement
+* Do Nobel laureates in Physics and Chemistry follow distinct career trajectories and are there common patterns in their professional developement?
-* What are the significant publication or collaboration of the Nobel laureat that
+* How do socio-demographic factors or other personal aspects influence the topics of the Nobel winning research?
+* Does winning a Nobel prize inspire further significant contributions to the field?

 ## Aspects of the information to be collected
 * Geographical origins of the laureates